 The other posts in this series:

 I was raised on second-hand clothing.
 I’m raising my kids on second-hand clothing…it’s just our thing.
+Second hand kids’ clothing is a great way to save money while dressing your children in stylish, quality clothing.
+From thrift stores to online shops, there are plenty of places to find gently-used pieces for a fraction of the retail.
 But I know from talking to some of you, that’s just NOT your thing.
 And you know what, that’s okay.

 Several of my friends are in the camp that like to buy new, expensive, well-made clothes and wear them for years and years.
 My frugal friend, Kate from Venison for Dinner, is astounded that I don’t spend big money on shoes.

 Some people like to spend money on clothing and shoes.

 Some people, like us, prefer to save on clothing and shoes and instead buy expensive appliances.
 It takes all kinds to make the world go round. 🙂

 I’m in the camp that likes to pay $10 for a pair of shoes and replace them 2-3 years later.
 But some of my friends would rather pay $150 for a pair of shoes and wear them for 15 years.
 Which is better?
 It’s a toss up!

 So, if you’re a mom and it’s hard for you to get out of the house but you would like to add some nice, new things (because that’s how you roll) to your closet, what are you gonna do?!
 Especially if you live in the back woods of Southwest Virginia?
 I’ll tell ya – you head to the internet.